willfriel1028/MarchMadness_Analytics_Report/.ipynb_checkpoints/impact_vs_efficiency-checkpoint.md

 ### Impact Scores

-Impact scores are used when tempo **is** predictable.
+Impact scores is what I use when tempo **is** predictable.

 I think that tempo is predictable when teams are within 5 possessions of each other on average, so when that is the case my program uses impact scores for its win percentage algorithm and it suggests that the user primarily analyzes those scores.

-If teams are within 5 possesions of each other on average, their impact scores should accurately relay how effective they can be at that aspect of the game
+If teams are within 5 possesions with each other on average, their impact scores should accurately relay how effective they can be at that aspect of the game

 Impact scores involve a given team's tempo.